USB, Firewire, Thunderbolt?

 Most hard drive enclosures will work just fine for your backups, however, some cannot function as a bootable device.
 It would be nearly impossible for us to curate an exhaustive list of every enclosure/Mac combination that does and does not work.
 However, we frequently get asked for a recommendation, so here's a list of some hard drive enclosures that we have tested with good results.
 Performance and price go hand-in-hand.
 If you opt for a USB-only device, pre-2015 Macs will be slower when booting from that device.
 USB-C equipped Macs can work well from a USB-C (USB 3.1) equipped hard drive, especially if the disk inside of the enclosure is an SSD.

 These devices offer a moderate amount of storage and excellent performance.
 This is our top pick for a bootable backup device:

 USB 3.1, Desktop External Hard Drive (mechanical drive)

-USB 3.1, External SSD Enclosure (without a disk)
+USB 3.1, External Enclosure (without a disk)